SFe-Team-was-taken/SFe/format-specification/section5.md

 ## 5.9 "ICOP" subchunk

-The maximum length for a SFe64 file's copyright notice will be increased.

-- Maximum length is increased to 65536 Characters.
+This is mostly the same as in Soundfont(r) 2.04, but UTF-8 is now used instead of ASCII.

-- The "ICOP" subchunk contains a UTF-8 string of up to 65536 bytes.
+- The "ICOP" subchunk contains a UTF-8 string of up to 256 bytes.
 - Example of value: "Copyright (C) All Rights Reserved." (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound".